beelit94/tsplk-infra/README.md

     >
     > which installs scripts provided by python packages into separate virtualenvs to shield them from your system and each other.
     >
-    > This is a nice to have for user who has multiple python command line tools installed to avoid conflict between requirements.
+    > This is a nice to have for user who has multiple python command line tools installed and you need to avoid conflict between requirements.
     >
-    > However, there are several user report that they can't install it successfully.
+    > However, several users reported that they couldn't install pipsi successfully.
     >
-    > If you can't install it, you could just skip it.
+    > If you can't install it, just skip it.

         curl https://raw.githubusercontent.com/mitsuhiko/pipsi/master/get-pipsi.py | python